dougeby/IntuneDocs/intune/device-profile-monitor.md

   - **Device status**: The devices assigned to the profile are listed, and it shows if the profile is successfully deployed.
 You can select a specific device to get even more details, including the installed apps.
   - **User status**: Lists the user names with devices impacted by this profile, and if the profile successfully deployed.
 You can select a specific user to get even more details.
   - **Per-setting status**: Filters the output by showing the individual settings within the profile, and shows if the setting is successfully applied.

+## Troubleshoot conflicts

+In **Devices** > **All devices**, you can see any settings that are causing a conflict.
+When there's a conflict, you are also shown all the configuration profiles that contain this setting.
+Administrators can use this feature to help troubleshoot, and fix any discrepancies with the profiles.

+1. In Intune, select **Devices** > **All Devices** > select an existing device in the list.
+An end user can get the device name from their Company Portal app.
+2. Select **Device configuration**.
+All configuration policies that apply to the device are listed.
+3. Select the policy.
+It shows you all the settings in that policy that apply to the device.
+If a device has a **Conflict** state, select that row.
+In the new window, you see all the profiles, and the profile names that have the setting causing the conflict.

+Now that you know the conflicting setting, and the policies that include that setting, it should be easier to resolve the conflict.

 ## Next steps
 [Assign user and device profiles](device-profile-assign.md)